rbuck/dash-next-gen/README.md

 1. The SQL statement splitter that enables running SQL scripts, it's rather poorly implemented.
 I am rewriting a new one and will toss that old rag into the trash shortly.
-Consequently, you need to load the DDL manually.
+Consequently, for databases other than NuoDB you need to load the DDL manually.